Bayesian method for fitting the low-energy constants in chiral perturbation theory: Models and Details

-\emph{Model C$_2$} In this model, one knows the distributions of all the parameters to be fitted, and the magnitudes of each $\mu^\mathrm{HO}_\mathrm B$ all have a certain understanding.
+\emph{Model B$_2$} In this model, the magnitudes of each $\mu^\mathrm{HO}_\mathrm B$ all have a certain understanding.
 Hence, one can set different prior PDFs to different $\mu^\mathrm{HO}_\mathrm B$, separately.
-For example, the parameters $\mu_e$, $\sigma_e$ and $p$ in Model B can be set from the known understanding. $\mu_e$, $\sigma_e$ and $p$ from different quantities can be set different values.
+The parameters $\mu_e$, $\sigma_e$ and $p$ from different quantities can be set to different values.
+For example, if one knows the sign is positive, $p$ is set to 1.
+The priors for $\mu_e$ and $\sigma_e$ are set as

+where the superscripts NLO (NNLO) represent the NLO (NNLO) fit, the subscript ``tr'' means true value.
+Because we have only adopted this model for the example in Sec. \ref{ME} to evaluate the models, all the true values are known.
+Similarly, the true ranges of $\bm{a}^\mathrm{NLO}$ and $\bm{a}^\mathrm{NNLO}$ are generated by some given parameters.
+Their true ranges are also known.
+Therefore, their prior ranges are given the same as their true ranges.
+In addition, the constraints can be set to different values for the different physical quantities.